-Using a process to overcome sales objections is 5 times more successful than “winging it”.
+Using a process while overcoming sales objections is five times more successful than “winging it”.

 Step One: Anticipate the Objections First

-Before you even try to close the sale make sure that you prepare yourself by anticipating the objections that can come up when trying to close.
-For every point that you make you will want to make sure that you come up with what a possible counter or objection to that point could be; even if this is not how you individually would approach the subject.
+Before you even try to close the sale make sure that you prepare yourself by anticipating the objections that might arise.
+For every point that you make you will want to make sure that you have supporting and credible facts to back up that point.
+This will act as a security blanket for possible objections or concerns that the prospect may have.

 Step Two: Create Objection Answers

 After you have anticipated the possible objections sit down and brainstorm effective solutions to those objections.
 This way if the objection comes up in your presentation you can turn to your notes and sat ‘i’m glad you brought that up’ and provide your leads with a potential solution to the issue that they brought up in the first place.
 This is a great way for you to show the prospects that the products or services they are purchasing are worth the price.